List of tallest buildings in Nigeria

-Nigeria is the most heavily populated and one of the most economically developed nations on the African continent.
-However, the concentration of high-rise buildings and ongoing mega-projects is significantly localized around Lagos, Abuja and Eko Atlantic; these key marginal cities have experienced rapid growth recently.
-At 520 ft, The Nigerian External Communications (NECOM) building is the tallest building in Nigeria, with a total of 32 floors.
+Nigeria is the most populous country and one of the most economically developed nations in Africa.
+However, the concentration of high-rise buildings and large-scale construction projects is largely limited to Lagos, Abuja, and Eko Atlantic, which have experienced rapid urban growth in recent years.
+At 160 m, the NECOM House is the tallest building in Nigeria, comprising 32 floors.

 Tallest buildings

-This list ranks Nigerian buildings that stand at least 60 m tall, based on standard height measurement.
-This includes spires and architectural details but does not include antenna masts.
+This list ranks buildings in Nigeria that are at least 60 m tall, based on standard height measurements.
+The ranking includes spires and architectural features, but excludes antenna masts.